 It might be surprising to learn that you can be convicted of being in possession of a firearm or drugs even if they were not directly on your person.
 However, it is possible to be arrested for this offense, and the penalties for being convicted for possession of drugs or guns can be severe.
 That is why it is important to learn what it means to be in constructive possession of illegal contraband.
-If you or a family member was arrested for possession of drugs or a firearm, you should consult with an experienced Philadelphia drug defense lawyer today.
+If you or a family member was arrested for possession of drugs or a firearm, you should consult with an experienced Philadelphia attorney for marijuana criminal charges.

 The Law Offices of Lloyd Long are prepared to listen to the unique details of your criminal case and help you devise a legal strategy that is tailored to your case.
-Criminal lawyer Lloyd Long is here to explain constructive possession in Pennsylvania.
+Philadelphia drug possession defense lawyer Lloyd Long is here to explain constructive possession in Pennsylvania.

 Constructive Possession Definition

 Constructive possession is a type of criminal law that permits law enforcement to arrest a suspect for drugs, firearms, or other illegal material that the suspect did not physically have on their person.
 For example, if you are driving and you have an illegal firearm inside the center console of your vehicle, if the police stop you and legally discover this firearm then there is a high chance that this will amount to constructive possession of a firearm.

 Alternatively, physical possession means that the illegal object you were arrested with was physically in your possession.
 For example, if you hide drugs in your shoe and it is discovered when you are arrested, this is considered physical possession.

 To learn more about constructive possession of drugs or firearms, you should continue reading and consider speaking with an experienced Philadelphia illegal gun possession defense lawyer.

 Constructive Possession of Drugs or Firearms